roddywNW/Replitandmainfiles/notees.md

 11/19/24 I added the hangman game from my phone by copying the code and putting it in the repository on github mobile and not it's transfered over here.

 Now I can code online,but like only if i really have free time like waiting on a bus or i finished everything in study block.
+Add some quality updates like less code for more accurate if statements in character builder